To view a dashboard, you must have:

 You can hover over some regions or points in a tile's visualization to reveal a tooltip that displays more details about the data.

 To go deeper, click on a region or data point.
 Depending on the underlying data, a drill overlay may open automatically, allowing you to drill down into that data point.
 (In table visualizations, data points that you can drill into show a dotted underscore when you hover over them.)
-For example, consider the following tile:
+For example, consider a tile displaying an Orders measure grouped by a Status dimension in a table visualization.

 You can sort the drill overlay by a single column.
 Click on a column's header and the data table will sort in that column's ascending order.
 An upward pointing chevron appears at the right of the column to indicate the sort.
 Click the column header again to change the sort to descending order.
 The chevron on the right of the column will switch to downward pointing.
 Sorting by multiple columns is not available.